BEAD PROGRAM

 - at least one meal that is entirely gathered or hunted

-7. Build a pair of snow shoes from natural material other than cordage.
+6. Build a pair of snow shoes from natural material with provided cordage.
 They must be able to support the Explorer on a one hour excursion over the snow.

 Explorer Law